jrawbits/VE-Installer/ReadMe.md

 The following back-end outputs are available:

 * Self-contained VisionEval "**runtime**" installation that will run locally on your development machine
-* (optional) Windows "**offline**" installer (or the equivalent for your development system architecture)
+* (optional) Windows "**offline**" installer (or the equivalent for your development system architecture) - a `.zip` file
-* (optional) Multi-Platform "**offline**" installer that will build VisionEval from source packages
+* (optional) Multi-Platform "**offline**" installer that will build VisionEval from source packages - also a `.zip` file
 * [Under Construction] **Docker images** for any system running Docker

 # Getting Started

 To use the VE-Installer, just clone it, install a development environment, setup the configuration file to point at the VisionEval source tree you would like to build from, and run suitable `make` targets to build (for example) a runtime environment and an installer.
 Full instructions and references materials are included below and in various referenced files.

 * Install [RTools][getRTools]
     * You need an implementation of GNU Make and Info-Zip (available in RTools as `make.exe` and `zip.exe` respectively)
+    * The `tar.exe` from RTools sometimes does not play nicely with Git for Windows Bash; if you get errors suggesting that the `tar` program isn't working, you can `export TAR=internal` in your `.bashrc` file.
     * Put RTools at the beginning of your PATH, either by setting user environment variables or by adjusting PATH in your `.bashrc` file (once you have installed Git for Windows, see next item).
 * Install [Git for Windows][Git4W]